 Types of Living Room Lighting

 Ambient lighting from ceiling fixtures, chandeliers, or recessed lights provides overall illumination.
 Task lighting from floor lamps and table lamps serves reading and activities.
-Accent lighting through wall sconces, picture lights, and LED strips highlights features.
+Accent lighting through wall sconces, picture lights, and LED strips highlights features and adds drama.

 Art and Wall Decor